ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/advanced-topics/subscription-with-revisioning.dotnet.markdown

 | 3 | 22 | 23 |

-{WARNING In order for the subscription revisions to work properly, it's crucial to make sure that the revisions configuration stores documents revisions enough time, without discarding unprocessed revisions/}
+{WARNING As seen above, in order for subscriptions on revisions to work properly, it needs the revisions entries to be available, otherwise, there will be no data to process.
+Therfore, it's crucial to make sure that the revisions configuration allows storing documents revisions enough time, without discarding unprocessed revisions /}

 {PANEL/}

 {PANEL:Simple declaration and usage}